BES2016Workshop/guidebook/outline.md

 You need two things: a BibTeX file that contains all the citations you use in your manuscript and CSL (Citation Style Language) file that specifies the format of your citation.
 Software citation managers such as Zotero or Mendeley provide options to generate BibTeX files for your citations.
 CSL files exist for most journals, and can be downloaded from: https://www.zotero.org/styles.
 This is a convenient search interface provided by Zotero but you do not need to use Zotero to download or use these files.

-## How to get started?
+## Where can I find more information?

 * The RStudio Markdown website: http://rmarkdown.rstudio.com/
 * The bookdown website: https://bookdown.org/yihui/bookdown/

-# Dependency management
+# Documenting and managing dependencies

-* Reproducibility is also about making sure someone else can re-use your code to obtain the same results as yours.
-Understanding why this might not be the case can be useful to determine how careful you need to be in documenting your setup.
+Reproducibility is also about making sure someone else can re-use your code to obtain the same results as yours.
+Understanding why your analysis may not lead to the same results on a different computer can be useful to determine how careful you need to be in documenting your setup.

-* For someone else to be able to reproduce the results from your code, you'd need more than just the code.
-You'd also need to specify the exact packages you used, the version of the software, and potentially your operating system.
+For someone else to be able to reproduce the results included in your report, you need to provide more than the code and the data.
+You also need to document the exact versions of all the packages, libraries, and software you used, and potentially your operating system as well as your hardware.

-* R itself is very stable, but there are still default that changes.
-R packages are much less stable, and it's not good practice, but it happen often that the behavior of functions change completely.

-* Dependencies as a way to document the setup you used to produce your results, vs. to help others recreate your analysis.

-## How to make your code self contained?

-* Do not use `setwd()`, instead use Rproj (but not needed)
-* Use relative paths
-* Document where the data is coming from, how it is formatted, what are the units

-## How to document your dependencies?

-* Good: report the output of your `session_info`
-* Better: use packrat or other package managers (drat, miniCRAN, checkpoint...)
+R itself is very stable, and the core team of developer takes backward compatibility (that old code works with recent version of R) very seriously.
+However, default values in some function have changed, and new functions get introduced regularly.
+If you wrote your code on a recent version of R and give it to someone who hasn't upgraded in a year or so, they may not be able to run your code.
+If R is stable, the packages are much less stable.
+New functionalities get introduced with each versions, some functions get deprecated, and defaults options change.
+Code written for one version of a package may produce very different results with a more recent version.

+With R, the simplest (but useful and important) approach to document your dependencies is to report the output of `sessionInfo()` (or `devtools::session_info()`).
+Among other information, this will show all the packages (and their versions) that are loaded in the session you used to run your analysis.
+If someone wants to recreate your analysis, they will know which packages they will need to install.
+The `checkpoint` package provides a way to download all the packages at a given date from CRAN.
+Thus, from the list of packages provided by `sessionInfo()`, they could recreate your setup.
+It however makes two important assumptions: all your packages were up-to-date with CRAN at the time of your analysis; you were not using packages that are not available from CRAN (e.g. development version directly from GitHub).

+Another approach is to use the `packrat` package.
+This package creates a library (a collection of packages) directly within your analysis directory.
+It increases the size of your project as all the source code for the packages is included, but it ensures that someone can recreate more reliably the same environment as the one you used for your analysis.
+It also makes it easier because the installation of these packages is fully automated for the person wanting to have the same setup.

+A step further in complexity is to use Docker.
+With Docker you recreate an entire operating system with all the software and packages needed for your analysis.
+It is more technical to set up but it allows you to distribute the exact same environment as the one you used.
+If you want others to be able reproduce your results, and your analysis depends on software that can be difficult to install, it is an option that might be worth exploring.

 ---